Grenadier: United Kingdom

 The Grenadier Guards are the most senior of the five prestigious regiments of Foot Guards, each of which retains the bearskin headdress originally associated with grenadiers.

 Although the Coldstream Guards can trace their origins to an earlier date (1650) than that of the Grenadier Guards (1656), they are officially recognized as second in seniority since having been formed initially to serve the Commonwealth, their service to the Crown only dates from the Restoration of the Monarchy in 1660.

 United States

-The United States Army rifle squad consists of two fireteams of four soldiers each, with the designated grenadier being equipped with an M4/M16 with the M203 grenade launcher (or newer M320) slung under the barrel and providing limited high-angle fire over 'dead space'.
+The United States Army rifle squad consists of two fireteams of four soldiers each, with the designated grenadier being equipped with an M4/M16 with the M203 grenade launcher (or newer M320 Grenade Launcher Module) slung under the barrel and providing limited high-angle fire over 'dead space'.

-The United States Marine Corps rifle squad consists of three four-man fireteams including a team leader who also works as the M203 grenadier.
+The United States Marine Corps rifle squad consists of three four-man fireteams including a designated grenadier who works either the M320 grenade launcher module or the M-32 module grenade launcher.
 During the Vietnam War there was one grenadier in the squad armed with an M79 grenade launcher.